 No. We cannot guarantee that you will see White Sharks from the surface or from the cage.
 Wildlife can never be guaranteed, nature is unpredictable.
 But our success rate is higher than 90% throughout the year.
 The low Shark season takes place some time during the months of January through March.
 That low season corresponds generally to the lowest water temperatures, and the number of Sharks in both Shark Bay and Dyer Island areas can decrease dramatically for several weeks during some years in this period.
 Please see our cancellation policy for more.

-In the remote chance of no great white shark activity while on a shark cage diving experience, a 50% refund will be granted, or the client will have the option of being issued a voucher for an alternative date.
+In the remote chance of no great white shark activity while on a shark cage diving experience, a 25% refund will be granted.

 No. Our guests pay for the space on the boat, whether they remain on the boat or decide to go into the Shark cage.
 We only have one price.

 We generally launch between 08h00 and 10h00 in the morning, depending on the moon phase, which affects the tidal range and limits our ability to launch Slashfin from the small and very shallow harbour of Kleinbaai.
 The time we spend on the ocean depends mostly on the Sharks . . . sometimes we get Sharks very quickly while the very next day, we might be waiting several hours for the first Shark to appear.
 Moreover, Sharks present different personalities, and although curious by nature, they are generally very cautious, and while some Sharks will sometimes stay around the boat for hours, most Sharks only remain around the boat for 5 to 15 minutes.
 All these factors will decide how long we spend at sea . . . and of course, you and the other guests will ultimately decide when we go back to shore, unless the skipper decides to return to shore for safety reasons due to adverse weather conditions.
 We generally return to shore between 3 and 6 hours after leaving the harbour.